rlf-chapman/CS510_Sepsis_public/README.md

 ![alt text](network_interfaces.PNG)
 8. Reboot the VM
     - run `sudo reboot`
+    - wait for the VM to reboot (should be less than a minute)
+    - reconnect either with `vagrant ssh` or with `ssh vagrant@<your VM's IP address>` and your password from above
 9. Check to see if Postgres is running
     - Run `systemctl status postgresql`
     - Green text is good, red text is bad